-Soaring living costs are having a massive financial impact on many people’s lives, prompting many to look at ways they might be able to give themselves an emergency cash boost.
+High living costs continue to have a massive financial impact on many people’s lives, prompting many to explore ways they might be able to give themselves an emergency cash boost.

 There are several ways that it might be possible to raise a lump sum to help you through difficult times, but none of these should be entered into lightly, or without fully understanding the risks and consequences involved.
 Here, we look at some of the options that might be available to you to raise emergency cash and explain the pros and cons of each.